notification-system/docs/frontend-initial-spec.md

 * Ability to add/remove escalation levels
   * Can configure as many escalation levels as needed
 * Ability to export/import any notification profile settings
+  * User will be prompted when importing notification profiles the conflict with existing profiles.
+User can cancel the operation or force override.
 * UI indicator to show disabled notification
 * Add/remove profile roles
 * Assign multiple roles per escalation level